Hoglandets-IT/beetl/docs/transformers/strings.md

     # hashWhen: Selects how the transformer handles None or empty string values <string> (Optional, default="always").
     # Valid values:
     #    `always`: Will always generate a hash, even if the input is None or empty.
     #    `any-value-is-populated`: Will generate a hash when any of the input fields are populated.
-Means that all but one field can be none and a hash is still generated.
-Otherwise None.
+If all input fields are None or empty strings the output will be None.
-    #    `all-values-are-populated`: Will only generate a hash if all provided fields are popultadet.
-Output will be None if ANY of the input fields are None or empty strings.
+    #    `all-values-are-populated`: Will only generate a hash if all provided fields are populated.
+If any of the input fields are None or empty then the output will be None.
     hashWhen: always

 ```